Sustainability

 The Sapporo Group Human Rights Policy (hereinafter referred to as this Policy) is based on the Sapporo Group Code of Corporate Conduct and governs all other human rights-related policies within the Sapporo Group, and this policy is a foundational element of all our business operations.

-This Policy has been stipulated with reviewing the human rights issues related to the Group, following advice from independent external experts.
-In the course of their implementation, we will have earnest dialogues and consultations with our stakeholders.
 The Sapporo Group respects the human rights of all persons involved in the business, and prohibits discrimination based on reasons from race, ethnicity, nationality, creed, gender, religion, disability, sexual orientation, and gender identity etc.

 We will be further aware of the influences on human rights in the whole value chain and improve approaches to respect for human rights.